taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 ## Getting started

-You can either start from a blank Next app, or use one of the templates below to get up and running with a starter that has Tailwind, ESLint, and Pretttier, and optionally Typescript.
+You can either start from a blank Next app, or use one of the templates below to get up and running with a starter that has [Tailwind CSS], ESLint, and Pretttier, and optionally Typescript.
 Note this post will assume you're using the JavaScript example.

 ```bash
 # Vanilla